HinTak/skia-building-fun/ReportedIssues.md

-https://issues.skia.org/361963992 skparagraph's font choice overwhelmingly bias towards CJK fonts on Linux/fontconfig platforms https://issues.skia.org/358798723 inconsistency referring to png and jpeg in example/external_client/src/shape_text.cpp https://issues.skia.org/358587938 sk_isdir is not public in skia's component build; required by skresources across component boundary
+https://issues.skia.org/371224771 SkShaper on windows mal-functions if icudtl.dat is present, yet it is required by skparagraph(with warning) https://issues.skia.org/361963992 skparagraph's font choice overwhelmingly bias towards CJK fonts on Linux/fontconfig platforms https://issues.skia.org/358798723 inconsistency referring to png and jpeg in example/external_client/src/shape_text.cpp https://issues.skia.org/358587938 sk_isdir is not public in skia's component build; required by skresources across component boundary